ibm-cloud-docs/vpc/cr-view-table.md

 | Attached subnets | In the Traffic section, view the number of attached subnets.
 Click the Subnets tab to see subnet details. |
 {: caption="Table 1.
 Routing table details and Traffic" caption-side="bottom"}

+In the Routes section, you can view the routes associated with this routing table.

 For descriptions of the routing table columns, see [Listing routes of a routing table](/docs/vpc?topic=vpc-list-routes-routing-table).
 {: note}